prasannavl/icomponent/packages/icomponent/README.md

 # icomponent

-A *zero overhead*, **render-agnostic** `CustomElement` for the modern web, that provides Component semantics with the highest possible flexibility, lowest possible cognitive overhead and 100% web standards compliant weighing in at **<1KB** (more like 800 bytes gzipped, really).
+A *zero overhead*, **render-agnostic** micro-framework for the modern web, that provides Component semantics with the highest possible flexibility, lowest possible cognitive overhead and 100% web standards compliant weighing in at **<1KB** (more like 800 bytes gzipped, really).

 Let's you use the DOM as framework or bring your framework, use the DOM as renderer or bring your renderer, and let them all talk to each other nicely.

-Compared to other similar wrappers and/or so called lightweight components, `icomponents` merely provide a consistent interface, has *almost* zero allocations of it's own (there are some indirect unavoidable ones, which V8 should take care of optimizing), and all it does is a few function calls that puts it right back into your code.
+Compared to other similar wrappers and/or so called lightweight components, `icomponents` merely provide a consistent interface, has nothing more than a single allocation of it's own (which is the lightweight `Renderer` object), and all it does is a few function calls that V8 should optimize out in most cases, and puts you right back into your code.

 ## Installation